 You can change Heat Pump Balance settings from the Nest Sense menu on your thermostat or with the Nest app.

 To use Heat Pump Balance, your thermostat must also be connected to Wi-Fi.
-If it isn't, you can use Early-On which is a similar feature, but your thermostat won't take specific measures to avoid expensive AUX heating.
+If it isn't, you can use Early-On, but your thermostat won't take specific measures to avoid expensive AUX heating.

 - Press your thermostat ring to open the Quick View menu.

 - Select Nest Sense.

 - Select Heat Pump Balance then choose the setting you want.